 Over the past three seasons we’ve seen the this teen Twin Peaks go from a cult favourite to big budget, small screen smash.
 From solving Jason Blossom’s murder in season one, to taking down the cult-like Gargoyle King, along the way the brilliantly implausible TV show has earned a small army of fans.

-And now the excitement is gearing up for the fourth season, here’s everything we know about it so far:
+And now the fourth season is upon us, here’s everything we know about it so far.

-Will there be a season 4 of Riverdale?
+Will there be a season four of Riverdale?

-What is the UK release date for Riverdale season 4?
+What is the UK release date for Riverdale season four?

-Netflix UK have revealed that Season 4 of Riverdale will come to the streaming service this October.
-Episode 1 will land on October 10, with new episodes every Thursday following.
+Netflix UK have revealed that season four of Riverdale will come to the streaming service in October 2019.
+Episode one will land on October 10, with new episodes every following Thursday.

 “No idea what’ll happen but I’m sure Archie will take his shirt off for no reason and fight a bear again, idk,” they theorised.
 Probably won’t be far off, we’d bet.

-Will Riverdale season 4 be available on Netflix?
+Will Riverdale season four be available on Netflix?

-Are there any trailers for Riverdale season 4?
+Are there any trailers for Riverdale season four?

-Who’s going to be in the cast for Riverdale season 4?
+Who’s going to be in the cast for Riverdale season four?